Skip to main content

 • Exit when opposite triangle signal appears

-• Alternative exit: When price crosses the opposite side of the line by more than 1 ATR
+• Alternative exit: when price crosses the opposite side of the line by more than 1 ATR

 Stop Loss Options: